 Users who have authorised access to private information about Employees or Students, or confidential information of the University must respect the privacy of others and maintain the Confidentiality of the information to which they have access in accordance with privacy laws and any University Policies.

 Users should exercise caution when storing any confidential information in electronic format as the privacy of such information cannot be guaranteed.

 Whilst the University respects the privacy of Users of ICT Resources, the University reserves the right to monitor User activity and take appropriate action if misuse of resources is identified.

-Monitoring for misuse of University ICT Resources must be authorised by the Executive Director, ICT Services.
+Monitoring for misuse of University ICT Resources must be authorised by the Chief Information Officer.
 The University reserves the right to inspect all University owned ICT devices, together with all files, Employee email accounts and message, and logs contained on those devices.
 Awareness of these provisions shall be included as a mandatory component of all new Employee inductions.